shumez/cahier/190507_NelsonPeterT2019.md

 	* inclusion body in cytoplasm
 	* abnormal accumulation in nuclei & neurite

+type A FTLD-TDP similar/different

+TDP-43 in LATE

+* HCP
+* olfactory bulb
+* neocortex
+* basal ganglia
+* brainstem

 > ‘TDP-43 proteinopathy’ refers to loss of normal nuclear TDP-43 immunoreactivity, with TDP-43 protein ‘inclusion bodies’ in the neuronal cytoplasm, as well as abnormal TDP-43 accumulation (much of it phosphorylated) in nuclei and cell processes (neurites) of neurons and in oligodendroglia and astrocytes.
 For representative examples of TDP-43 proteinopathy, see [Fig. 1](#figure_1).
-Mislocalized and phosphorylated TDP-43 is a necessary feature of LATE-NC and sometimes has characteristics similar to those seen in type A FTLD-TDP (Lin et al., 2009; Mackenzie et al., 2011; Murray et al., 2014; Aoki et al., 2015), but often the features do not fit cleanly into an established FTLD-TDP subtype.
-Indeed, a recent study described features of LATE-NC including both similarities and differences from type A FTLD-TDP (Josephs et al., 2019).
-In addition to limbic structures, TDP-43 proteinopathy in LATE has also been described in the olfactory bulb, neocortex, basal ganglia, and less frequently in brainstem (Josephs et al., 2008; Geser et al., 2010; Josephs and Dickson, 2016; Nelson et al., 2018).
-Immunoelectron microscopy showed that the TDP-43 inclusions have a fibrillary ultrastructure composed of bundled 10–20-nm diameter straight filaments (Lin and Dickson, 2008; Lin et al., 2009), often accompanied by electron dense granules (Cairns et al., 2007b; Robinson et al., 2013).
+Mislocalized and phosphorylated TDP-43 is a necessary feature of LATE-NC and sometimes has characteristics similar to those seen in type A FTLD-TDP ([Lin et al., 2009][2009_Lin]; [Mackenzie et al., 2011][2011_Mackenzie]; [Murray et al., 2014][2014_Murray]; [Aoki et al., 2015][2015_DicksonDennisW_MurrayMelissaE_AokiNaoya]), but often the features do not fit cleanly into an established FTLD-TDP subtype.
+Indeed, a recent study described features of LATE-NC including both similarities and differences from type A FTLD-TDP ([Josephs et al., 2019][2019_DicksonDennisW_MurrayMelissaE_JosephsKeithA]).
+In addition to limbic structures, TDP-43 proteinopathy in LATE has also been described in the olfactory bulb, neocortex, basal ganglia, and less frequently in brainstem ([Josephs et al., 2008][2008_Josephs]; [Geser et al., 2010][2010_Geser]; [Josephs and Dickson, 2016][2016_Dickson_Josephs]; [Nelson et al., 2018][2018_Nelson]).
+Immunoelectron microscopy showed that the TDP-43 inclusions have a fibrillary ultrastructure composed of bundled 10–20-nm diameter straight filaments ([Lin and Dickson, 2008][2008_Dickson_Lin]; [Lin et al., 2009][2009_Lin]), often accompanied by electron dense granules ([Cairns et al., 2007b][2007_Cairns]; [Robinson et al., 2013][2013_Robinson]).

 ###### Figure 1